bringmetheaugust/Memory-Storm-2/README.md

 ## Where can I play this?

-U can play it [here](https://bringmetheaugust.github.io/memoryStorm) 👩🏻‍💻
+You can play it [here](https://bringmetheaugust.github.io/memoryStorm) 👩🏻‍💻

 ## How can I deploy this?